ActiveState/documentation-public/content/state/commands/auth.md

 ---
-title: "Command: auth"
+title: auth
 ---

-The `auth` command allows you to authenticate your account on the ActiveState Platform.
+Authenticate your account on the ActiveState Platform.<!--more-->

 ## Usage